 In the 1980s Margarita began developing the recipes that had been passed down to her by her mother and, to a lesser extent, even her grandmother.
 All the dishes that she and the rest of her family had grown up on, and which she had nourished her own family for years with, were now being prepared and served to hundreds of people daily, and for the next 30 years.
 The recipes are composed of only the freshest ingredients, and everything always made from scratch.
 From the immensely popular Borscht soup to the beef and rice-filled cabbage rolls to a numerous selection of hand made pierogies, Margarita’s customer base quickly grew.
 In addition, today Margarita’s Dishes serves Schnitzel, potato latkes, knishes, and the award-winning blintzes, just to name a few of the many authentic dishes.
 To this day, the greatest compliment either Margarita or Danny receive is when they are told by a customer that their meal reminded them of their childhood and their own mother’s and/or grandmother’s cooking.
 Margarita’s Dishes caters to all dietary restrictions: gluten-free, vegetarian, dairy-free, and kosher style.
 As well, it has become a very popular option for large parties and take away ready-made fresh or frozen meals.

-A must have when visiting Margarita’s Dishes are the blintzes, which were included in Avenue Magazine’s top 25 things to eat in Calgary.
-As well, the Borscht was voted best vegetarian dish at the market.
+A must-have when visiting Margarita’s Dishes are the blintzes, which were included in Avenue Magazine’s top 25 things to eat in Calgary.
+As well, the Borscht was voted Best Vegetarian Dish at the market.
 Remember to say hi and spend a few minutes chatting with Margarita and Danny when visiting.
-You will always leave with a special home-made treat.